mattmacy/mattmacy.github.io/_posts/2017-05-19-Developing-A-Deep-Learning-Framework-in-Rust.md

-### Optional Named Arguments - aka kwargs
+### No Optional Named Arguments - aka kwargs
 Rust has no named optional arguments the way that Python, Ocaml, and numerous other languages do.
-Some on #rust say that it would be desirable to have this but there is no consensus on the "right" way to support this.
+Some on #rust say that it would be desirable to have this, but there is no consensus on the "right" way to support this.
 However, there is the [builder pattern](https://aturon.github.io/ownership/builders.html) that we see used for the convolutional and fully connected layers.